 As the years go by, it’s important to be prepared for unexpected events that could affect your well-being.
-By planning for your future needs before problems arise, such as health concerns, you’ll be able to make informed decisions.
-It may therefore be beneficial for you to better know certain documents that will enable you to enforce your wishes and avoid possible complications for you and your loved ones in the event of illness, accident or death.
+By planning for your future needs before problems such as health concerns arise, you’ll be able to make informed decisions.
+It can help to know which documents will make sure your wishes are respected and spare you and your loved ones unnecessary complications if you become ill, have an accident or pass away.

 Allowing people you trust to do certain things for you

 Do you have an injury or physical deterioration that makes it more difficult for you to get around?
 Are you travelling abroad for an extended period, which would prevent you from carrying out potentially necessary banking transactions?
-Do you feel like you need help with managing your finances?
+Do you feel like you need help to manage your finances?
 Under these circumstances, you could get help by signing a power of attorney.

 7 things you should know about the power of attorney

-1. It’s a contract between you (the mandator) and the person you designate as the attorney (or mandatary) authorizing them to do certain things on your behalf, including administering your property for you.
+- It’s an agreement between you and the person you designate as your mandatary authorizing them to perform certain acts on your behalf relating to the administration of your property.

-4. In general, a power of attorney is given in writing and you can do it alone or with the help of a notary or lawyer.
+- A power of attorney is a written document, and you can prepare it alone or with the help of a notary or lawyer.

-5. The power of attorney doesn’t make you any less liable for decisions made on your behalf and your attorney doesn’t become the owner of your assets or possessions.
-It’s still your responsibility to monitor the transactions carried out by your attorney to ensure that they meet your needs and expectations.
+- It doesn’t make you any less liable for decisions made on your behalf and your mandatary doesn’t become the owner of your assets or possessions.
+You’ll need to monitor the transactions carried out by your mandatary to ensure that they meet your needs and expectations.

-7. A power of attorney can end when a protection mandate is homologated, or made “official” by the court, unless the mandate keeps the power of attorney in place.
+- A power of attorney can end when a protection mandate is homologated (probated by a court).

 There is a power of attorney that is only for your banking transactions at the caisse

-You can sign a power of attorney strictly related to your banking transactions at the caisse in the presence of your attorney and your advisor using the power of attorney form provided by the caisse.
+You can sign a power of attorney that is strictly related to your banking transactions in the presence of your mandatary and your advisor using the power of attorney form provided by the caisse.

-This power of attorney allows the attorney to manage only the open accounts associated with your folio number, but be aware that you’ll still be responsible for your accounts and the transactions carried out.
-It’s still your responsibility to monitor the transactions carried out by your attorney to ensure that they meet your needs.
+This power of attorney allows the mandatary to manage only the open accounts associated with your folio number, but be aware that you’ll still be responsible for your accounts and the transactions carried out on them.
+You’ll need to monitor the transactions carried out by your mandatary to ensure that they meet your needs.

 Protection mandate

-No one is immune to conditions beyond their control.
-To prevent unfortunate consequences that could result from a loss of autonomy or an inability to make decisions for yourself, the protection mandate can be an essential tool.
+Accidents and health issues can happen to anyone.
+To prevent unfortunate consequences that could result from a loss of autonomy or an incapacity to make decisions for yourself, a protection mandate can be a valuable tool.

 4 things you should know about the protection mandate

-1. Formerly known as mandates in case of incapacity, a protection mandate is a document that lets you choose who will make decisions for you if you are no longer able to take care of yourself or your property.
+- Formerly known as a mandate in case of incapacity, a protection mandate is a document that lets you choose who will make decisions for you if you’re no longer able to do so.

-2. You list certain guidelines for enforcing your wishes, particularly with regard to your well-being and assets, 2 aspects that can be entrusted to different mandataries if you wish.
+- You state certain guidelines for enforcing your wishes, particularly with regard to your well-being and assets, and you can entrust different mandataries to deal with these two types of issues if you wish.

-4. Your protection mandate takes effect only when you become incapacitated and a court makes your mandate “official”, which is called “homologation”.
+- Your protection mandate only takes effect when you become incapacitated and a court homologates your mandate, making it official.

 Advance medical directives